-Annual Report to the Governor and General Assembly, December 2019 In accordance with the Appropriation Act Chapter 854 Item 282 (C)(3)(c)
+Annual Report to the Governor and General Assembly, December 2020 In accordance with the Appropriation Act Chapter 1289 Item 292 (C)(3)(c)

-As established through the Appropriation Act, funding services to children and families under the Children's Services Act (CSA) is a shared responsibility of state and local government.
-Effective July 1, 2008, a three-tiered, "incentive-based" match rate system was implemented to encourage practice changes to reduce utilization of residential care, increase children served in their homes, and encourage investment of funds in community based services.
+As established through the Appropriation Act, funding for services to children and families under the Children's Services Act (CSA) is a shared responsibility of state and local government.
+Effective July 1, 2008, a three-tiered, "incentive-based" match rate system was implemented to encourage practice changes to reduce residential care utilization, increase children served in their homes, and encourage investment of funds in community-based services.
 This policy-driven match rate model encourages the delivery of services consistent with the statutory purposes of the CSA (see § 2.2-5200, Code of Virginia) to: